xmartlabs/XLPagerTabStrip/README.md

 * Bug Fix Issue #45: When the current tab is tapped by the user, and later swiping to another tab, the indicator now changes as expected.
 * Bug Fix: When scrolling between tabs with progressive indicator, the indicator now scrolls swiftly.
 It used to jump for an instant.
 * Bug Fix Issue #54: Twitter PagerTabStrip wasn't loading the navigation title correctly.
-* Bug Fix Issue ##32: Demo for Nav Button Bar Example fix.
+* Bug Fix Issue #32: Demo for Nav Button Bar Example fix.
+* Bug Fix Issue #32: Twitter Pager white dots that mark which tab is currently selected is non selectable now.

 Version 1.1.1